Advice

 While buyers shouldn't dig through your closets or drawers, it's unrealistic to keep a room or closet off-limits.
 If you usually cordon off areas from pets or children, be sure to remove the gates or barricades.

-4. Clear the premises
+4. Clear the premise

 Don't hang around your house during the event and don't sit in your car across the street like you're on a stakeout mission.
 Buyers need to see the property uninterrupted and they may not be honest with themselves (or you) if you remain onsite.